michaelklishin/cassandra-chef-cookbook/README.md

 ## Recipes

+The main recipe is `cassandra::default` which together with the `node[:cassandra][:install_method]` attribute will be responsible for including the proper installation recipe.

-Two provided recipes are `cassandra::tarball` and `cassandra::datastax`.
+Two actual installation recipes are `cassandra::tarball` and `cassandra::datastax`.
 The former uses official tarball and thus can be used to provision any specific version.

 The latter uses DataStax repository via packages.
 You can install different versions (ex. dsc20 for v2.0) available in the repository by altering `:package_name` attribute (`dsc20` by default).